rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 wget https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/plasmids.txt
 wget https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt

-Then, filter the prokaryotes genome data for those that have both plasmids and chromosomes:
+Then, filter the prokaryotes genome data for those that have either complete genomes or both plasmids and chromosomes:

-python filter-genome-reports-for-plasmids.py > ../results/prokaryotes-with-plasmids.txt

-And, filter the prokaryotes genome data for those that have complete genomes, even those without plasmids:

-python filter-genome-reports-for-complete-genomes.py > ../results/prokaryotes-with-complete-genomes.txt
+python filter-genome-reports.py > ../results/best-prokaryotes.txt

-Then, fetch genome annotation for each row in prokaryotes-with-complete-genomes.txt, and fetch the protein-coding genes for all chromosomes and plasmids for each row in prokaryotes-with-plasmids.txt.
+Then, fetch genome annotation for each row in best-prokaryotes.txt, and fetch the protein-coding genes for all chromosomes and plasmids for each row in best-prokaryotes.txt.

 Both steps can be done at the same time on the Duke Compute Cluster (DCC).
 And make sure these scripts are called from the src directory.